aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 #### LAN HA common configuration

 EOS (and hence AVD) supports maximum 2 routers for HA.
-To be considered as HA nodes, they need to belond to the same node_group as below:
+To be considered as HA nodes, they need to belong to the same node_group as below:

 ```yaml
 wan_router: